-This insigne comprises three elements: a crest (hand grasping hammer and tongs), a shield, and a ribbon scroll.
+This insigne comprises three elements: a crest (hand grasping harmer and tongs), a shield, and a ribbon scroll.
 The coat of arms appears on the flag and seal of the Fraternity.
 It may also be reproduced on jewelry, or in the form of a decal or blazer emblem to be used by members only.

-Colors in the coat of arms are as follows: The hammer, tongs, gear wheels, sleeve, and letters 0 and T are black.
+Colors in the coat of arms are as follows: The hammer, tongs, gear wheels, sleeve, and letters of and T are black.
 The hand is flesh colored, and the bridge gray.
-The torsade below the clasped hands has altermating dark red and gold strands.
-The chief (area behind the gear wheels) is dark red, and the remainder of the insigne is gold.
+The torsade below the clasped hands has alternating dark red and gold strands.
+The chief (area behind the gear wheels) is dark red, and the remainder of the instine is sold.